-For detailed information about supported data formats and the functions for importing data into the MATLAB Workspace, see "Supported File Formats for Import and Export".
+For detailed information about supported data formats and the functions for importing data into the MATLAB Workspace, see the "Methods for Importing Data".

 You also can import data using the MATLAB Import Wizard to import data as text files (such as .txt and .dat), MAT-files, and spreadsheet files, (such as .xls).